Yasalm/disaster-response-pipeline/README.md

 # Description
-Udacity's project titled as "Disaster Response Pipeline Project" aim to train a model to classifiy Disaster messagaes.
+Udacity's project titled as "Disaster Response Pipeline Project" aim to train a model to classifiy Disaster messagaes.It aims to use Natural Language Processing to categorise disatore tweets.
+The provide data contained pre-labeld tweets.